mhmdtwsm/MyObsidianNotes/THM_Learning_era/THM_Walkthrough/Complete_Beginner_Path/Web Hacking Fundamentals/How_Websites_Work.md

 ***Look at the source***

-Sensitive Data Exposure happens when websites fail to protect sensitive information, such as login credentials, in their frontend source code.
+Sensitive Data Exposure happens when websites fail to protect sensitive information, such as login credentials, in their `frontend` source code.
 This can allow attackers to exploit such data by viewing the page source, potentially gaining unauthorized access to various parts of the application.
-###
+### `HTML` Injection

+HTML Injection is a vulnerability that arises when a website displays unfiltered user input, allowing attackers to inject malicious HTML or JavaScript code.
+Proper input sanitization is crucial for security, as it prevents users from controlling how their input is rendered on the page, which could compromise both appearance and functionality.
+Developers should always sanitize user inputs to remove any HTML tags to mitigate this risk.